nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Deletes all students from the specified course or tutorial group of course.

-Format: `delete all coursetg/COURSECODE [TUTORIALGROUPID]`
+Format: `delete all tg/TUTORIALGROUPID`

-* Deletes the students from the specified course or specified tutorial group from course.
+* Deletes the students from the specified tutorial group.
-* `TUTORIALGROUPID` is optional

 Examples:
-* `delete all coursetg/CS2030S` deletes all students from the course CS2030S.
-* `delete all coursetg/CS2103T G02` deletes all students from course CS2103T, tutorial group G02.
+* `delete all coursetg/G02` deletes all students from tutorial group G02.

 ### Clearing all entries : `clear`